milesfrain/purescript-faq/README.md

 ### Do I need bower to install packages?

 No. The docs referring to `bower` are outdated.
-[Spago](https://github.com/purescript/spago) is is the recommended package management tool.
+[Spago](https://github.com/purescript/spago) is the recommended package management tool.

 ### Why can't I install a package listed on Pursuit?